 - Enter at the main entrance at your reserved entry time.
 Have your mobile or print at home tickets ready to scan.

-- You will self-scan your ticket and be prompted to download a digital campus map.
+- You will scan your ticket and be prompted to download a digital campus map.

 - Ambassadors are stationed throughout the experience to orient and assist.